 - Remove the muffin pans with the pie crusts from the refrigerator.
 Spoon the pumpkin pie filling evenly between all 18 pie crusts in the muffin pans (about 2 tablespoons per pie crust).

-- Bake at 400°F for 18-22 minutes or until the tops of the mini pumpkin pies look set.
-Remove from the oven and allow to cool on a wire rack for 1 hour, then cover tightly and transfer to the refrigerator to chill for at least 3 hours or overnight.
+- Bake at 400°F for 16-20 minutes or until the tops of the mini pumpkin pies are set and the crust is lightly golden brown.
+Remove from the oven and allow to cool on a wire rack for 30 minutes, carefully remove from the muffin pan, then place on the wire rack to finish cooling.
+Once cooled, place in an airtight container and transfer to the refrigerator to chill for at least 3 hours or overnight.

 - Once chilled, carefully remove from the pans, serve, and enjoy!